Parava (film): Plot

 A few years ago, there used to be a local club named Six Four Mattanchery led by Imran.
 It was a local cricket club, that competed in local matches.
 Ichappi's brother Shain was the star player of the club.
 Apart from being cricket mates, all the members of the club were best friends.
 The members of the club respected and loved Imran a lot.
 Shain meets a girl caretaker when Imran arranges lunch for some orphans.
 He immediately falls for her.
 Imran, knowing all about Shain and the girl goes to Shain's house and convinces Shain's parents for Shain's marriage.
 Shain's father asks Imran that there is no haste in getting him married, so let's just fix it for now.
 Once, one of the club's members Hakeem's sister Habeeba who works in a medical store is verbally assaulted by her boss.
 The club members, in the absence of Imran, vowed to seek revenge and bashes up the boss but accidentally get into a fight with some drug addicts.
 The addicts are thrashed in the chaos.
 They vow to take revenge against the club members.
 Imran discovers this and is infuriated by their actions.
 However, while meeting them at the beach at night Imran and his club members is confronted by the addicts.
 Imran tries for a peace treaty but it results in vain.
 They get into a fight when Imran urges the club members to leave the place to which the members respond positively.
 However, Imran couldn't stop the goons and ended up getting killed.
 The club members and their parents mourn the loss of Imran.
 Shain who strongly believed that he was responsible for Imran's demise becomes violently emotional.
 Shain's father grieves the loss and orders all the other club members to never meet Shain since they left Imran alone.
-According to him, it's not something that friends did.
+According to him, it's not something that friends do.
 After this, Shain and his father live in the same house but never talk.
 Shain isolates himself from everyone.